Shinpuru/SECCDC-2018/FTP Writeup.md

 <p>![](Cap 10.PNG)</p>
 <p>Select the “Internet Protocol (TCP/IP)” option and click on properties.</p>
 <p><img src="Capture3.PNG" alt=""></p>
-<p>Once you’re at this screen, make sure to select the manual options for both IP addresses and DNS server addresses and input these addresses as follows:
+<p>Once you’re at this screen, make sure to select the manual options for both IP addresses and DNS server addresses and input these addresses as follows:<br>
 <br></p>

 <table>